Watch on YouTube

 Stefan Sagmeister

 Like others on this list, Stefan Sagmeister is an American graphic designer from New York.
 He specializes in typography and storytelling and he is best known for his work designing album covers.
-His album covers were made famous from artists like Jay-Z, OK Go, Aerosmith and the Rolling Stones.
+His album covers were made famous from artists like Jay-Z, OK Go, Aerosmith, and the Rolling Stones.

 Paula Scher

 Paula Scher is a graphic designer, painter, and a teacher of graphic design.
 Like George Lois, Scher also started at CBS advertising and promotions department, but left for a more creative and fulfilling career in design.
-So, Paula Scher has achieved over 300 awards from international graphic design associations.
+Paula Scher has received over 300 awards from international graphic design associations.
 Her most recognizable work is the Citibank logo.

 David Carson

-David Carson, is an American graphic designer who excelled in the field of typeface.
+David Carson is an American graphic designer who excelled in the field of typeface.
 Carson became popular by sticking true to his beliefs and breaking the rules of graphic design, and ultimately, achieved success at it.
 He is most known for his work with Armani.

 Jonathan Ive